Human Aspects of Software Engineering Lab

 About HASEL

 The Human Aspects of Software Engineering Lab at the University of Auckland carries out research projects focused on improving software practices and processes.
-Our goal is to make it easier (and more fun!) for software teams to create user-friendly products.
-For example, we study ways to improve coordination on software teams, investigate novel techniques to help software developers understand what users want from the software, and study software developer work patterns.
+Our goal is to make it easier for software teams to create user-friendly software products.
+For example, we study ways to improve coordination on software teams, investigate novel techniques to help software developers understand what users want from the software, study software developer work patterns, and investigate novel ways to ensure high quality software through better testing techniques.
 We employ a variety of both qualitative and quantitative research methods including developing new methods and tools, data mining, repository analysis, social network analysis, interviews, surveys, and lab experiments.

 Recent News